nya1/solidity-boilerplate/README.md

  * Standard and prettier to lint JS code
  * Example contract with tests
  * Complete continuous integration setup for Travis / GitLab CI

+This is not an obstructive or complex boilerplate, you can remove/add any modules with minimal effort.

 TODO: